jaidharshini/Slack-CLone/README.md

 # Slack-CLone
 A simple Slack clone built with the MERN stack (MongoDB, Express, React, Node.js) that replicates the core functionality of the popular team collaboration tool.

-# **Slack Clone**

-A simple Slack clone built with the MERN stack (MongoDB, Express, React, Node.js) that replicates core functionality of the popular team collaboration tool.

 ## **Table of Contents:**
 - [Features](#features)
 - [Technologies Used](#technologies-used)